Investing in Stocks for Retirement

-There is no certainty in investing, whether you invest in stocks, bonds, mutual funds or annuities.
+Certainty is hard to come by in investing, whether you invest in stocks, bonds, mutual funds or annuities.
 But over the longer term, stocks have offered returns superior to almost every other asset class.
-When you invest for retirement, whether through your employer, an individual retirement account, mutual funds or other investments, it is important to understand stocks: what they are, how they work and how they help grow your portfolio.
-On this page, we define “retirement stocks” as stocks that an investor purchases as part of their retirement portfolio.
+When you invest for retirement, whether through your employer, an individual retirement account, mutual funds or other investments, it is important to understand stocks.
+You’ll want to know what stocks are, how they work and how they help grow your portfolio.

 Basics of Retirement Investments

 How should you allocate your short- and long-term investments?
 That depends on factors such as your life expectancy and that of your heirs, how much money you have saved, your risk tolerance levels and income and cash-flow needs.
-A registered investment advisor can help you determine your short and long term goals.
-For example, some retirees want to focus on simply maintaining a standard of living adjusted for inflation, others prefer to spend down all of their assets before they pass while others want to continue to grow their portfolio during retirement to fund additional spending or leave a legacy to heirs or charities.
+A registered investment adviser can help you determine your short- and long-term goals.
+For example, some retirees want to focus on simply maintaining a standard of living that factors in inflation.
+Others prefer to spend down all their assets before they pass.
+Still others want to continue to grow their portfolio during retirement to fund additional spending or to leave a legacy to heirs or charities.
 We believe having the correct asset allocation significantly improves the chances of meeting your long-term objectives.

 Types of Stocks

 Stocks can be either common or preferred.
 Both represent a slice of ownership of a company and both can pay dividends, but there is one important difference.
-While common stock holders are entitled to vote at shareholder meetings, preferred stock holders don’t have voting rights.
-To make up for their lack of voting rights, preferred stock is senior to common stock, which simply means their dividends are paid before common stock holders’ dividends are, and they are less likely to be cut or reduced—though both can happen.
+While common stockholders are entitled to vote at shareholder meetings, preferred stockholders don’t have voting rights.
+To make up for the lack of voting rights, preferred stock dividends are paid before common stock dividends.
+Preferred stock dividends are also less likely to be cut or reduced—though both can happen.

 The definitive guide to retirement income.